nmohnblatt/cd_client/README.md

 ## Running the application

-Clone the repository into your GOPATH/src folder and install the application.
-In this example, GOPATH is set to the default value $HOME/go:
+In a new terminal window, clone the repository into your `GOPATH/src` directory and install the application.
+In this example, `GOPATH` is set to the default value `$HOME/go`:

     $ cd $HOME/go/src
     $ git clone https://github.com/nmohnblatt/cd_client.git